What to Pack for a Trip to Italy

 If you are traveling in December, January, or February, see the basic packing list then consider adding the following items.
 Keep in mind that northern Italy can already be quite frigid in early December, while southern Italy starts showing signs of spring in late February.

 - Extra layers, warm hat, scarf, boots.
-See details under fall, above.
+See details under What to Pack for Italy: Fall, above.

 Toiletries to Pack for Italy